1200wd/bitcoinlib/README.rst

 Service providers
 -----------------
-Communicates with pools of bitcoin service providers to retreive transaction, address, blockchain information.
+Communicates with pools of bitcoin service providers to retrieve transaction, address, blockchain information.
 Can be used to push a transaction to the network, determine optimal service fee for a transaction or to update your wallet's balance.